Category Archives: Bikes

 Review

 On reflection, I was a bit slack preparing my Serow.
-It ticked so many boxes and was a ‘XT’ after all, so I assumed it would do the job, like most XTs do.
+It ticked so many boxes and was a ‘XT’ after all, I assumed it would do the job, like most XTs do.
 But after 10 days on the High Atlas Traverse (H.A.T) I can see how it could be improved for off roading.

 Ascending the first dirt track – one I’ve done many times on many bikes – I could feel something was wrong.
 The front end flapped around rather than tracked straight like the Him 450 I last rode.
-It took a while to work out it was probably a combination of too stiff Kenda TL tyre at too high psi, plus probably what’s left of decade old fork oil.
+It took a while to work out it was probably a combination of too stiff Kenda TL tyre at too high psi, plus probably what’s left of decade-old fork oil.

 They say 250 Serow forks in particular are not so hot, but I was fooled by them being firm (they never bottomed out).
 They also say a $400 Cogent spring, oil and valve kit fixes that and – as a Serow owner I know will affirm – add their $800 shock and you’re sorted.

 I now see RaceTech (also in the US) sell just the cartridge emulating valves (left) for around $230 + all the usuals, while in the UK Brooks sell similar Thai YSS valves for £84.
 I’ve read of these emulators without actually understanding exactly how they work but after watching this RT installation vid, I get it.
-Seeing as the forks are apart for a new seal and gaiter, I may give the YSS valves a shot.
+Seeing as the forks are apart for a new seal and gaiter, I gave the YSS valves a shot.

 Back in Morocco, even once the front tyre was dropped to 19psi, a lot of energy was spent keeping this thing on line on the steep, loose climbs of the H.A.T.
 Luckily, minimal weight and the easy-going motor producing its own ‘traction control’ made this possible.
 And elsewhere the Serow was fine.